Fig Texture: Why the Fig is Nature's Pastry - A Guide to the Texture of Figs

 Fig Skin

-Is a Fig’s Skin Edible?
+Q: Is a Fig’s Skin Edible?

-A fig's skin is edible!
+A: The skin of figs is edible!

 For example:

-• A fig variety called Azores Dark has a skin that’s so thin that it’s almost nonexistent.
+A fig variety called Azores Dark has a skin that’s so thin that it’s almost nonexistent.

-• LSU Tiger and Black Madeira when well-ripened have a pleasant chewy and thick skin contrasting with the pulp.
+LSU Tiger and Black Madeira, when well-ripened, have a pleasant, chewy, and thick skin contrasting with the pulp.
 Think of a slipskin grape.
-Upon the first bite, the pulp slips away from the skin creating two different textures.
+Upon the first bite, the pulp slips away from the skin, creating two different textures.